GovReady/govready-q/README.md

 !["Top Level" compliance apps contain "component" compliance apps that contain modules and questions](docs/assets/app_exploded.png)

 Modules are stored in YAML files.
 Built-in apps and modules are stored inside the `modules` directory in this repository.
-Other apps and modules are stored in other repositories that can be linked to a Q deployment through the `ModuleSource` model in the Django admin.
+Other apps and modules are stored in other repositories that can be linked to a Q deployment through the `AppSource` model in the Django admin.

 GovReady-Q currently installs with a small set of compliance apps primarily for demonstration purposes.